Benjaminbburn/Bluetooth-Calipers/README.md

   4. Solder the other end of the resistor to pin 2 on the ESP32.
   5. Solder the emitter pin on the 2N2222 transistor (right pin when flat side is facing you) to a ground pin on the ESP32.
   6. Solder collector pin on the 2N2222 transistor (left pin when flat side is facing you) to pin 5 on the connector.
-  7. Solder DATA (pin 2) fron the connector to pin 4 on the ESP32.
+  7. Solder DATA (pin 2) from the connector to pin 4 on the ESP32.
   8. Solder CLK (pin 3) from the connector to pin 0 on the ESP32.
   9. Solder the REQ (pin 5) from the connect to pin 2 on the ESP32

 ---
 ## External Sources
 Number 1 was used heavily for diagrams and base code (useful when you want to constantly return a value via USB without a button press).
-Number 2 has additional schematics and links to doccumentions provided by mitutoyo
+Number 2 has additional schematics and links to documenting provided by Mitutoyo

 1. https://www.instructables.com/Interfacing-a-Digital-Micrometer-to-a-Microcontrol/
 2. https://github.com/Roger-random/mitutoyo